ckartchner/YTexplorer/README.md

 Lots of details about the youtube api: https://developers.google.com/youtube/v3/getting-started

+### Features wanted:
+Generate audio files for all videos on page
+Ability to run behind login

 ### Status:

+11 November 2018
+Started website.
+Have working summary statistics

-Already implemented on 20 Oct 2018
+20 Oct 2018
 getstats.py - pulls out the time of a youtube video from a video id
 idhunter.py - finds all the video ids on a given page